"Notes on the Grameen Bank and

 Finally, Yunus disputed the claim that the GB was operating without supervision.
 He stated that the Central Bank of Bangladesh "has the responsibility of audit and inspection over us.
 They check our books carefully.
 We have never heard any complaint from them about our (loan) provisioning criteria."
 He also noted that the GB "started to distribute widely its monthly statement containing all basic information about its operation from February, 1980, nearly twenty-two years back, when it was not even a bank yet."

-The official Grameen Bank Website now includes a site devoted entirely to GB Performance Indicators and Ratio Analysis as well as access to yearly financial reports, which suggests Yunus has actively taken steps to increase the transparency of GB accounting procedures.
+The official Grameen Bank Website now includes a site devoted entirely to GB financial reports and performance indicators, including access to yearly financial reports.
+This suggests that Yunus has actively taken steps to increase the transparency of GB accounting procedures.

 (b) Moral Hazard Problems?